Skip to content

 • Place the Consent Pro script tag as early as possible in the <head> for faster initialization

-• Avoid using defer — use async to ensure consent is evaluated as early as possible
+• Do not use defer on the Consent Pro script tag to ensure consent is evaluated as early as possible